 May I break out the Audition Video into two segments, one video for the piece and one video for the scales?
 If not, why not?

-- Stopping and starting between segments is NOT allowed.
+- No. Stopping and starting between segments is considered as "editing" your video and this is NOT allowed.
+Do not start and stop the camera in the middle of a video.
 Audition videos must be shot in one continuous take (without a break) and include all of the requirements for your instrument in the order they are listed.
 Audition videos may not last longer than 5 minutes.
-The suggested timing and order of the audition should be as follows:
+The required audition order and suggested timings are as follows:

-- ~10-15 seconds - Begin your video by saying, "Hello!", then stating your name, your instrument, the number of years you have played your instrument, and the title and composer of your piece/concerto/excerpt.
+- Introduction ~10-15 seconds - Look at the camera when you introduce yourself.
+Begin your video by saying, "Hello!", then state your name, instrument, the number of years you have played your instrument, and the title and composer of your piece, concerto, or excerpt.
 If playing more than one excerpt, please state the title and composer for each excerpt and play in the order you announced.
-Look at the camera when you introduce yourself!

-- ~4 minutes - Play your prepared piece or study that best demonstrates your current ability level.
-(Refer to Help & Hints page)
+- Solo Piece ~4 minutes - Play your prepared piece or study that best demonstrates your current ability level.

 - Applicants whose video shows evidence of any cuts, splicing, manipulation of pitch, or other alteration will be subject to disqualification.